-As a child I was terrified of the dark.
-I’d lie awake for hours, my arms and legs sore from being curled tightly under my covers.
-The blankets were far too warm for the season, but I’d endure the heat and sticky sweat in exchange for the small measure of security they provided.
-I remember watching the darkest corners of my room, trying in vain to pierce the shadows and see what the bristling hairs on my neck told me was there staring back at me.
-I recall the sudden intake of breath and how my body would shudder whenever I thought I saw a dark shape stir or flit across the floor to my bed.
-My eyes hurt from the strain of staying open, because at least I could see something by the dim glow of my nightlight, and I knew once my eyes were closed, that’s when the shadows would come for me.
+I was terrified of the dark as a child.
+I’d lie awake for hours, my entire body sore from being curled tightly under the covers.
+The blankets were far too warm for the season, but I’d endure the heat and sweat in exchange for the illusion of security they provided.
+I remember watching the darkest corners of my room, trying to pierce the shadows and see what the bristling hairs on my neck told me was staring back at me.
+I recall the sudden intake of breath and how I would shudder whenever I imagined a dark shape stirring or flitting across the floor to my bed.
+My eyes hurt from the strain of staying open, but at least I could see something by the dim glow of my nightlight, and I knew once my eyes were closed, that’s when the shadows would come for me.

 So it was an unpleasant revelation twenty years later when I drove up to my new apartment and found it was the darkest building in a row of otherwise inviting homes.
 It was also the most ancient-looking, with its rough wood siding and Victorian style tower, all painted a dark, faded gray.
 Whether age had drained it of its color or it was originally painted that way I couldn’t tell.

-The flyer I’d received from my new landlord explained that the building was originally an old mansion and had been bought and renovated nearly eighty years ago.
+The flyer I’d received from the landlord explained that the building was originally a mansion and had been bought and renovated nearly eighty years ago.
 Now the house was split into three suites; one belonged to the landlord, and another was rented to a small family.

 “In his tower.”

-I jumped when I heard the voice.
-It reminded me of crunching leaves and crumpled paper.
-An ancient woman sat in a rocking chair at the far end of the porch, her pale wrinkled skin blending perfectly with the knotted wood of the house.
+I jumped at the voice.
+It reminded me of crunching leaves or crumpled paper.
+An ancient woman sat in a rocking chair at the far end of the porch, her pale, wrinkled skin blending perfectly with the knotted wood of the house.
 She might’ve been dead except for the dim light in her heavily lidded eyes.

 “E-excuse me?”
 I replied to her strange remark.

-The old woman, frighteningly corpse-like as she slumped in her chair, shook her head, causing a few scraggly white hairs to quiver in front of her face.
+The old woman, frighteningly corpse-like as she slumped in her chair, shook her head.
+A few scraggly white hairs quivered in front of her face.
 “Not into the dark.”

-“Suit yourself,” muttered Durgussy as he held the door for me.
+“Suit yourself,” said Durgussy as he held the door for me.

 Upon entering the house, I was overwhelmed with the inadequacy of the single lamp hanging from the ceiling.
-Its transcribed a pale circle of light on the hardwood floor of the entryway, but the corners remained black as night.
+Its transcribed a pale circle of light on the hardwood floor of the entryway, but the corners remained black.

 “That’s Meredith Mortison,” explained the landlord as the door clicked shut behind us.
 “She and her niece rent the other apartment.
 If you’ll wait here just a moment I’ll get your keys.”
 He disappeared into a small office while I continued to examine my surroundings.
-Dark wood paneling covered the lower half of the walls before giving way to a hideous gray-striped wallpaper.
-No doubt it was the dreariness of the decor that accounted for the lamp’s feeble attempt at illumination.
+Dark wood paneling covered the lower half of the walls before giving way to a gray-striped, hideous wallpaper.
+No doubt it was the dreariness of the decor that accounted for the lamp’s inability to effect proper illumination.

-A frustrated sigh came from the office, and Durgussy called out, “It’ll just be a minute.
+A frustrated sigh came from the office.
+Durgussy called out, “It’ll just be a minute.
 Where did I put those things…”